jkauf8/Coursera_Capstone/README.md

 # Coursera_Capstone

 ## Introduction/Business Problem
-I would like to help someone who is looking to open a resturaunt in New York.
-Using data science I would like to recommend where the best place to open their new resturaunt would be.
+Intro: I would like to help someone who is looking to open a resturaunt in New York.
+Using data science I would like to recommend where the best place to open their new resturaunt would be. <br />
+Target Audience: This would help those who are looking to open a resturaunt in New York City. <br />
-Key factors to look into for when deciding a resturaunt location may include the wealth of the area, crime rate of the area, and proximity to competitors.
+Business Problem: Key factors to look into for when deciding a resturaunt location may include the wealth of the area, crime rate of the area, and proximity to competitors.

 ## Data